rasmushenningsson/AMLStateSpace/README.md

 ## Projection plots
 The Projection plots were generated in [Julia](www.julialang.org) using the [SingleCellProjections.jl](https://github.com/BioJulia/SingleCellProjections.jl) package.
 See [ProjectionPlots/README.md](ProjectionPlots/README.md) for details on how to run the code to create these plots.

+## Data
+The data files needed to generate the plots are available for download at https://doi.org/10.17044/scilifelab.23715648.
+(For the projection plots, the required files can be downloaded automatically, see [ProjectionPlots/README.md](ProjectionPlots/README.md) for more info.)